Introducing camdl: engineering rigor for stochastic compartmental modeling

 9 │ let mu : rate = 20 / 100_000 'per_year

 │ ~~~~~~~~~~~~~~~~~~~~~^Dimensions.
-Every expression carries an (P, T) exponent pair — counts are
+Every expression in camdl carries an (P, T) population-time

-(1, 0), per-capita rates are (0, -1), population-level rates are (1, -1).
+rates are (0, -1), population-level rates are (1, -1).
+When camdl compiles

-The dim-checker propagates these through every operation and rejects
+a model, its dim-checker propagates these through every operation and rejects

-rate where a total propensity is needed:
+bugs — writing a per-capita rate where a total propensity is needed:

 $ camdl check bad_dimension.camdl